-- 7.00 Deposits are administered efficiently and reasonably by the owner or nominee and are not withheld for any purpose other than for which they were levied; - 7.01 Where a landlord/agent has established an Assured Shorthold Tenancy, they must ensure that any deposit is held in accordance with the tenancy deposit scheme legislation, set out in the Housing Act 2004, and in accordance with regulations made both under the Act and by the relevant scheme operator.
-Where a landlord/ agent wishes to change the protection scheme that they are using, they should inform the tenants concerned in writing before doing so; - 7.02 Tenants are issued with clear written guidelines regarding the standard of cleaning and other arrangements for bringing the tenancy to an end so as to avoid misunderstandings regarding the standard of cleanliness and condition of the property expected at the end of the tenancy; - 7.03 Where a deposit is protected by a tenancy deposit protection scheme, the deposit (or balance on the deposit) will be returned to the former tenant/s in accordance with the requirements of that scheme.
-Otherwise, all deposits (or balances on deposits) will be returned to former tenants within 28 days of the end of the tenancy.
-In the event that a deposit is not to be returned within 28 days then the tenant will be sent reasons for that delay, in writing, together with a statement of account providing reasonable details of any and all deductions to the former tenant/s.
+- 7.00 Deposits are administered efficiently and deposit deductions are not made unreasonably; - 7.01 Where a landlord/agent has established an Assured Shorthold Tenancy, they must ensure that any deposit is held in accordance with the tenancy deposit scheme legislation, set out in the Housing Act 2004, and in accordance with regulations made both under the Act and by the relevant scheme operator.
+Where a landlord/agent wishes to change the protection scheme that they are using, they should inform the tenants concerned in writing before doing so; - 7.02 Tenants are issued with clear written guidelines regarding the standard of cleaning and other arrangements for bringing the tenancy to an end so as to avoid misunderstandings regarding the standard of cleanliness and condition of the property expected at the end of the tenancy;

-OTHER PROVISIONS
+- (a) the reasons for the delay (e.g. the landlord needs quotations for work) - (b) how long the landlord estimates it will take to notify the tenant of proposed deductions - (c) how long the landlord estimates it will be before any undisputed part of the deposit is returned:

+Disputes

-- 8.00 Where disputes between owners and tenants occur, reasonableness and promptness in dealing with the issues by both parties is the key to the amicable and effective resolution of problems.
-Owners therefore undertake to: - 8.01 Respond reasonably and promptly to tenants or tenant representatives in regard to any complaints or difficulties raised by tenants; - 8.02 Make written response to correspondence from tenants or their chosen representative within three weeks: - 8.03 Ensure that all settlements and agreements reached are honoured within three weeks of being agreed; - 8.04 Maintain courteous professional relations with tenants during any dispute. - 8.05 Where a landlord/ agent is managing a property/ properties (excluding large developments) for another person or Company in the course of a business they must ensure that they belong to a Government approved redress scheme.
-If applicable, landlords/agents will inform their tenants which redress scheme they have joined as part of the information provided either with, or within, their tenancy agreement
+Where disputes between members and tenants occur, reasonableness and promptness in dealing with the issues by both parties is the key to the amicable and effective resolution of problems.
+Members therefore undertake to:

+- 7.04 Respond reasonably and promptly to tenants or tenant representatives in regard to any complaints or difficulties raised by tenants; - 7.05 Make written response to correspondence from tenants or their chosen representative within two weeks: - 7.06 Ensure that all settlements and agreements reached are honoured within three weeks of being agreed; - 7.07 Maintain courteous professional relations with tenants during any dispute; - 7.08 If the member engages in lettings agency work and is required by The Redress Schemes for Lettings Agency Work and Property Management Work (Requirement to Belong to a Scheme etc) (England) Order 201420 the member should belong to such a scheme: